 Research and Teaching Strengths

-The Department hosts a program of research seminars which include University of Sydney academic staff, postgraduate students and invited visiting scholars from other Australian and international universities.
+The Department hosts a program of research seminars which include University of Sydney academic staff, postgraduate students and visiting scholars from other Australian and international universities.

 Academic Staff Research Projects in Progress

 - Surrealism and Colonialism; Historiography of the Surrealist Lesbian; Orientalism in the Orient: Franco/Arab Dialogues Martine Antle

 - The Francophone social media: characteristics and place in the world; Social media and collaborative learning; The trialogic relationship between digital learning spaces, tasks and student interactions; Taxonomy of language assessment tasks and language curriculum design Marie-Thérèse Barbaux

 - The Transcendental Power of Simone de Beauvoir’s Language; The Translation of Second-order Meanings (i.e., symbolic meanings such as ideological and philosophical meanings) Alice Caffarel-Cayron

 - Creativity and Creative Writing Classes; New Textualities (BD, blogs, ebooks and on-line publication); The Birth of Literary Vocation Françoise Grauby